INTRODUCTION

 E.

 The aeroplane landed on the ground at the foot of the hill where the observatory stood, but we immediately had to ascend again, as a dense crowd of people were pouring into the clearing from the thicket of the surrounding bushes, who were officially referred to as "wolf-men" and "demi-humans".
-Naked, thin children began to throw clods of dry earth at us, and the adults, seeing that we needed time to ascend, tried to evoke pity in me with cries and lamentations and, pushing one another, offering us all sorts of junk that they scavenged from garbage piles in the abandoned cemetery fields.
+Naked, thin children began to throw clods of dry earth at us, and the adults, seeing that we needed time to ascend, tried to evoke pity in me with cries and lamentations and, pushing one another, offered us all sorts of junk that they scavenged from garbage piles in the abandoned cemetery fields.
 A disgusting old crone, more like an ape than a woman, lifted broken pieces of a bottle and some pottery shards above her head, and the men were holding fragments of rails and rusty axes above their heads in long thin hands.
 Seeing that I did not intend to buy anything, they began to pile abuse on me and chased the aeroplane up the hillside.
 To get rid of the wild pack, I threw away all my spare change, a box of nutritional pills and a pack of newspapers.
 A scuffle broke out in the crowd, which was halted by a police aeroplane that unexpectedly took off from the observatory's courtyard.

 As I descended before the majestic portal of the Temple of Science adorned with the inscription "A Mind Beyond the Limits of the World", I heard the howling of the wild crowd, and the cracking of electric whips, with which the policemen dispersed the demi-humans.

-Before the end of the world, feral people inhabited the neighborhoods of all the large cities and waged a continuous war with civilized society.
-Or rather, the cities represented small oases among the vast reaches where poverty, hunger, and vice had murdered humanity.
+Before the end of the world, feral people inhabited the outskirts of all the large cities and waged a continuous war with civilized society.
+Or rather, the cities represented small oases among the vast reaches where poverty, hunger, and vice murdered humanity.
 The government and various religious communities often dispatched preachers and teachers to the abandoned fields, just like in ancient times when Europeans shipped out missionaries to admonish and enlighten the savages in the forests of Africa and the deserts of Australia.
 Unfortunately, all these preachers had very little success and were in constant need of the police.

-In every political upheaval, on every step along the path of progress, new achievements in the field of science and technology thrust hundreds of thousands, millions, of people outside the midst of civilized mankind, who, not finding a place for themselves in cities, first joined the ranks of those dregs of society that huddle anywhere, roam homeless near the walls of magnificent temples and palaces.
+In every political upheaval, on every step along the path of progress, new achievements in the field of science and technology thrust hundreds of thousands, millions, of people outside the midst of civilized humanity, who, not finding a place for themselves in cities, first joined the ranks of those dregs of society that huddle anywhere, roam homeless near the walls of magnificent temples and palaces.
 They'd retreat to the suburbs, but since they've always posed a serious danger to the state there, in the end they were pushed into the deserted wild fields, under the threat of violence.
 When power fell into the hands of the one hundred and forty members of the academy who planned to establish a kingdom of Reason on earth in the vicinity of Heliopolis, several cave cities were formed in a year, where people settled in pits and holes, who turned out to be completely unprepared for the magnificent state building, erected by scientists and philosophers according to their elegant theories.

-The war transformed into a natural disaster, air squadrons destroyed entire cities in a few minutes; the explosions were so powerful that they looked like volcanic eruptions.
+War transformed into natural disaster, air squadrons destroyed entire cities in a few minutes; the explosions were so powerful that they looked like volcanic eruptions.
 Having seized new colossal sources of energy, we didn't know how to limit the scope of their operations; each war was a duel of blind titans, conjured by inventors and scientists from the mysterious depths of heaven and earth; artificial storms swept away armies like dry steppe dust and caused a disruption in the entire atmosphere's balance; air waves, carrying mountains of purple clouds with a roar like the cascade of a waterfall, crashing into areas very distant from where the battles took place, and leaving chaotic heaps of stone, forest, trees and corpses behind them.

 Note.
 Matter, which our ancestors considered everlasting and indestructible, turned out to be a reservoir of power: a stone, a piece of metal, or a piece of earth could be turned into rays of electricity and light; the energy contained in a raindrop could produce as much destruction as a projectile discharged from an ancient twelve-inch gun.
-The inverse problem is the reversal of the light, electricity and so forth, into matter was solved in Europe and in China simultaneously.
+The inverse problem of the reversal of the light, electricity and so forth, into matter was solved in Europe and in China simultaneously.
 Electrical waves were transformed into a white sparkling metal, from which a grate was built on one of Heliopolis' embankments.

 E.